DrBuckarooBanzai/RedefinedLances/README.md

 Distribution permission

-All the assets in this file belong to the author, or are from free-to-use modder's resources.
+All the assets in this repository belong to the author, other authors as credited, or are from free-to-use modder's resources.
-You must get permission from me before you are allowed to modify or re-use my assets.
+I am perfectly happy with any kind of use and re-use of these assets as long as the original authors are being credited.
+You are however not allowed to make any comercial use of these assets.